Cycling to work scheme

 A. On the basis of a signed agreement in which they accept the bicycle equipment and a reduced salary in the make up of their remuneration package, the employee owns the bicycle.
 Ownership will similarly transfer to the employee if the employer purchases the bicycle for the employee.

 Q. Are ‘electric bikes’ covered under the scheme ?

-A. Electric bikes (also known as ‘pedelecs’) are eligibile for the scheme.
-These include a bicycles or tricycles which are equipped with an auxiliary electric motor having a maximum continuous rated power of 0.25 kilowatts, of which output is progressively reduced and finally cut off as the vehicle reaches a speed of 25 kilometres per hour, or sooner if the cyclist stops pedalling.
+A. Electric bikes (also known as ‘pedelecs’) are eligible for the scheme.
+These include a bicycles or tricycles which are equipped with an auxiliary electric motor having a maximum continuous rated power of 0.25 kilowatts, of which output is progressively reduced and finally cut off as the vehicle reaches a speed of 25 kilometers per hour, or sooner if the cyclist stops pedaling.

 Q. I’ve had a few employees contact me about the scheme.
 What steps must I take to avail of it?

 A. You must decide firstly, whether to participate in the scheme, which would involve offering bicycles and biking equipment to employees.
 These can be provided to the employee as a tax-exempt benefit of his/her employment or under salary sacrifice arrangements.

 Q. How does the tax relief operate for employers?

 A. The employer, having decided to participate in the scheme, buys the bicycle and equipment on behalf of the employee without the employee being liable to taxation on the benefit-in-kind.

 The employer can also implement the scheme according to a salary sacrifice arrangement.
 This would involve the employee agreeing to forego or sacrifice part of his or her salary in each pay period in order to cover the cost of the bicycle and equipment.
 Under the scheme, any salary sacrifice arrangement must be completed within a maximum period of twelve months.